We welcome applications from all candidates but there are restrictions to some areas of our business and some points you should note below.

-In limited circumstances, where we are able to satisfy the Resident Labour Market Test (RLMT), we may be able to sponsor a Tier 2 (General) visa for you to obtain the right to work.
+In limited circumstances, where we are able to satisfy the Resident Labour Market Test (RLMT) and a visa application can be made from within the UK, we may be able to sponsor a Tier 2 (General) visa for you to obtain the right to work.
 The RLMT requires us to demonstrate that there are no suitably qualified settled workers to fill the vacancy.
 If you require a Tier 2 (General) visa and your application will not be exempt from the RLMT, you will complete the initial online testing stage when you apply and, if successful, your application will be held.
 If we are able to fill our vacancies with candidates not subject to the RLMT, we will not be able to pursue your application.
 If you are currently holding a Tier 4 (General) Student visa your application is likely to be exempt from the RLMT and will therefore be progressed alongside our standard recruitment process.

 Please note that PwC is unable to sponsor any candidates for the following graduate roles as the Home Office's eligibility criteria will not be satisfied:

 Legal Company Secretarial - all regions

 Assurance - Hull, Leeds, Liverpool, Manchester, Newcastle, Sheffield

 Deals (Business Recovery Services, Forensics, Valuations, Transaction Services) - Leeds, Manchester & Birmingham

 Immigration rules are subject to change and the above information is correct as at September 2017.